MarekPikula/homeassistant-mqtt-filesystem-publisher/README.md

 ## Quick start

 1. Install the Python package: `pip install hamqtt-fs-publisher`.
-2. Create a configuration (example in `config.example.yaml`).
-It can be either YAML or JSON.
+2. Create a configuration (example in `examples/config.example.yaml`).
+It can be in either YAML or JSON format.
 There is a pre-generated JSON schema in `hamqtt_fs_publisher/configuration.schema.json`, which can be used, e.g., with VS Code (the current repository is pre-configured for `config.json` and `config.yaml`).
 Remember to set proper authorization details for the MQTT